 AL-Sultan (2003) investigated the effect of Curcuma longa (turmeric) feed additive on overall performance of broiler chickens .
 The implication of different diet inclusion levels (0.25, 0.5 and 1.0%) of turmeric on carcass analysis of broilers were tested compared to untreated control birds.
 Regarding carcass analysis the higher spleen weight index was observed in birds received feed contained 1.0 % turmeric.

-Namagirilakshmi et al. (2010) was carried out to assess the effect of turmeric as an herbal feed on characteristics of broiler chickens from 0-6 weeks of age.
+Namagirilakshmi et al. (2010) was carried out to assess the effect of turmeric as herbal feed on characteristics of broiler chickens from 0-6 weeks of age.
 Day old broiler chicks (120 ) were randomly allotted to five treatment groups with three replicates of eight chicks each.
 The chicks were reared up to 42 days and slaughtered for collecting data on organ weight.
 The weight (g/kg) of spleen increased significantly (P< 0.05) between turmeric fed groups and control.

 Hossain et al. (2014) studied locally available herbs and spices were in broiler.
 Different herbs like- cumin, myrobalan, turmeric, garlic, ginger, mushroom, black cumin, coriander, cinnamon, chilli powder and neam leaves were applied on 390 broiler chicks.
 A basal diet was supplemented with 1g/L antibiotic (positive control), 0g antibiotic (negative control), 1% dose of concentration of cumin, myrobalan, turmeric, garlic, ginger, mushroom, black cumin, coriander, cinnamon, chilli powder and neam leaves.
 At the age of 28 days, significantly higher (P<0.05) dressing percentage was found in black cumin compared to the control.